Omolara5861/movie-library/README.md

 ### Set Up Environment Variables

-Create a .env file or rename .env.local file in the root directory and add the following:
+Rename `.env.local` file in the root directory to `.env` and add the following:

 ```javascript
 NEXT_PUBLIC_TMDB_API_KEY=your_api_key